 Learn what the passenger seat sensor does.
 Before you decide to bypass the passenger seat sensor, use an airbag scanner to verify that the airbag light is due to the seat weight sensor.
 If yes, call your dealer to check if there is a recall on these problems.
 Most car manufacturers will replace the passenger seat sensor free of charge even if they are out of warranty.
 Check with your local dealer.

-Airbag light illuminating on the dash and message on the screen about a malfunction of the restraint system.
+Airbag light illuminated on the dash, and a message on the screen about a malfunction of the restraint system.

 - Airbag light on

 - The airbag light won’t go off.